 Did you know over 68% of small businesses have separate bank accounts for personal and business transactions?
-If you’re looking to open a current account for small business, this is exactly what you need.
+If you’re looking to open a current account for a small business in India, this is exactly what you need.

 In this article, we explore:

 - Why do you need a current account

 - Documents required to open a current account in India